EXDOC frequently asked questions

 What is EXDOC?

-EXDOC is the Department of Agriculture's electronic export documentation system.
+EXDOC is the Department of Agriculture, Water and the Environment's electronic export documentation system.
 It allows the:

 - electronic lodgement and issuance of export permits